-The real estate and business services sectors, together with the construction and building sectors accounted for approximately 14.9 per cent. of Ras Al Khaimah's GDP in 2011, 13.5 per cent. in 2010 and 15.2 per cent. in 2009.
-The dip in 2010 indicates and resultant growth in 2011 highlights the turnaround in the construction and real estate sectors, largely due to sustainable levels of pricing and demand-driven projects in the Emirate.
+The real estate and business services sectors, together with the construction and building sectors accounted for approximately 7.5 per cent. and 6.9 per cent. respectively of Ras Al Khaimah's GDP in 2013, 7.4 per cent. and 6.8 per cent. in 2012.
 Issues relating to construction and real estate are determined by the RAK Government rather than the Federal Government.
 In November 2005, the RAK Government issued a decree permitting expatriates to purchase freehold properties in certain developments in the Emirate.

-There are a number of significant real estate development companies operating in Ras Al Khaimah, including RAK Properties PJSC (a private sector company established in February 2005 which has been granted 4.6 million square metres of development land by the RAK
+There are a number of significant real estate development companies operating in Ras Al Khaimah, including RAK Properties PJSC ("RAK Properties") and Al Hamra Real Estate Development LLC ("Al Hamra").
+RAK Properties is an ADX listed private sector company (established in February 2005) which has been granted 4.6 million square metres of development land by the RAK Government.
+Al Hamra is also a private sector company which was established in 2005.